 Filmed from inside two of the most active therapeutic feeding centers in Yemen, “Hunger Ward” documents two female health care workers fighting to thwart the spread of starvation against the backdrop of Yemen’s raging conflict.
 The film provides an unflinching portrait of Dr. Aida Alsadeeq and Nurse Mekkia Mahdi as they try to save the lives of hunger-stricken children within a population on the brink of famine.

-Join USIP as we host a screening of the Oscar-nominated documentary “Hunger Ward,” followed by a discussion of the film and the ongoing humanitarian crisis in Yemen with acclaimed journalist and PBS NewsHour anchor Judy Woodruff, Academy Award-nominated filmmaker Skye Fitzgerald, and former U.N.
+On April 12, USIP hosted a screening of the Oscar-nominated documentary “Hunger Ward,” followed by a discussion of the film and the ongoing humanitarian crisis in Yemen with acclaimed journalist and PBS NewsHour anchor Judy Woodruff, Academy Award-nominated filmmaker Skye Fitzgerald, and former U.N.
 Resident Coordinator for Yemen and current USIP President and CEO Lise Grande.

-This program is presented in partnership with MTV Documentary Films.
+This program was presented in partnership with MTV Documentary Films.

-Registration is required for this screening.
-After registering, you will receive a confirmation email with instructions on how to access the viewing platform.
-The film will not be shown on USIP's website or social media channels.
+Registration was required for this screening.
+After registering, viewers received a confirmation email with instructions on how to access the viewing platform.
+The film was not shown on USIP's website or social media channels.

 7:00pm: Film Screening